razreshitel/streamgrabitel/README.md

 - The helper requires a **one-time install** (it runs the local yt-dlp/ffmpeg tools).
 - `install-host` is Windows-only for now (macOS/Linux: see above).

-## Legal

-Only download content you have the right to.
-DRM-protected or ToS-restricted content may be illegal to download in your jurisdiction — **you** are responsible for how you use this.
-Provided for personal archival, accessibility, and other lawful uses.

 ## License

 MIT — see [LICENSE](LICENSE).